enthusiasticgeek/Gstreamer_Android_Tutorials/README.md

 # Gstreamer_Android_Tutorials
 This is a modified version of android tutorials from gst_docs that was tested to work with Android Studio 2.1 and Gstreamer Binaries version 1.4.4 in Ubuntu 16.04 LTS

+**Pre-requisites**

+1. Willingness to experiment.
+2. Java JRE or JDK.

 **OS**

 Tested On Ubuntu 16.04 LTS (but should be OS independent)

 Compiled with Android Studio 2.1